ttchengab/MetaSampler/README.md

 ## Preliminaries
 The meta-sampler was built on top of the official [PyTorch SampleNet implementation](https://github.com/itailang/SampleNet) and the training algorithm is performed on pretrained point cloud networks: [PointNet/PointNet2](https://github.com/yanx27/Pointnet_Pointnet2_pytorch), [Point Completion Network (PCN)](https://github.com/vinits5/learning3d/tree/master/models), and [PCRNet](https://github.com/vinits5/pcrnet_pytorch).
 The essential components from SampleNet and PointNet/PCN are contained in this repository.
 To test on PCRNet, clone the pcrnet implementation into this github repository.

+The code uses standard [ModelNet40 datasets](https://modelnet.cs.princeton.edu) that can also be obtained [here](https://github.com/yanx27/Pointnet_Pointnet2_pytorch).

 ## Training models for using joint training

 To perform the proposed joint-training on a particular network task using unsampled point clouds: